-The reason I booked this hotel in Albufeira was because of it’s location.
-It is right on the beach and the view is stunning.
+The reason I booked the Monica Isabel Beach Club in Albufeira because of it’s location.
+The hotel is right on the beach and the view is stunning.
 It was where I had hoped we would spend most of our time, and we did manage to enjoy some sandcastle building and games of beach ball here during our stay, but not as much as I would have liked.

 The Albufeira tourist train stops nearby and was our preferred way to get to the Old Town.
 You can easily walk along the beach and if you caught an Uber to the Old Town it would cost about 5 Euros.
 The Monica Isabel Beach Club provides a free bus service to the Old Town as well but we didn’t use it.
 The bus times didn’t work for us and we enjoyed the tourist train more as a way of getting about.

 It might be worth mentioning that the Monica Isabel Beach Club is quite near to The Strip so this might effect the types of people who choose to stay here throughout the year.
 Our experience though was that it was mainly families and guests were English, Irish, Portuguese or Spanish in the main.

 When I returned home from our stay at the Monica Isabel Beach Club I did choose to submit a complaint to Sunmaster Holidays about the experience we had at this hotel.
 I feel quite strongly that the Monica Isabel Beach Club did not do enough to improve hygiene while Norovirus was at the hotel.